The FreeRADIUS server $Id: 15bac2a4c627c01d1aa2047687b3418955ac7f00 $

 PUBLIC int snprintf(char *string, size_t length, char *format, va_alist)

-Definition: snprintf.c:689
+Definition snprintf.c:689

 fr_pair_t * vp